cookm353/Drinkr/README.md

 - Not every form/input needs to be secured against CSRF
 - Taking some time to create a plan of action helps a lot
 - Adding print statements when executing a program that takes a while is a good way to keep track of progress (and make sure it hasn't frozen)
+- UI/UX design and writing copy for your site can be hard if you aren't used to it